 Multiple Computer Science Department faculty from The Erik Jonsson School of Engineering and Computer Science have been named to the AMiner Most Influential Scholar Annual List, which recognizes the world’s top-cited research scholars – from both industry and academia – in the fields of science and engineering.

-In the field of Natural Language Processing (NLP), the Department of Computer Science had three faculty recognized for their productivity and publication citations: Dr. Vincent Ng; Dr. Sanda M. Harabagi; and Dr. Dan Moldovan.
+In the field of Natural Language Processing (NLP), the Department of Computer Science had three faculty recognized for their productivity and publication citations: Dr. Vincent Ng; Dr. Sanda M. Harabagiu; and Dr. Dan Moldovan.

 UT Dallas was ranked fourth overall in the field of NLP behind Google, Johns Hopkins University, and IBM.

 The Department of Computer Science has prioritized research in the area of intelligent systems (IS), a field which involves several aspects of artificial intelligence and focuses on natural language processing, and speech and machine learning.

 “Our faculty have expertise in several areas of IS, allowing them and their students to generate original and valuable research with many applications,” said Dr. Gopal Gupta, department head of computer science and holder of the Erik Jonsson Chair.
 “This ranking is a good indicator of the productivity and impact our faculty are making in the advancement of their respective fields.”